ibm-cloud-docs/cis/getting-started-new.md

 * You must have a domain registered with a domain registrar.
 CIS protects and accelerates traffic for this domain.
 * Decide whether you want to protect your entire domain ([full setup](/docs/cis?topic=cis-full-authoritative-zone&interface=cli)) or specific subdomains ([partial setup](/docs/cis?topic=cis-cname-setup&interface=cli)).
 This decision affects how you’ll configure DNS and what level of protection and optimization you get from CIS.
 * [Compare and select a CIS plan](/docs/cis?topic=cis-cis-plan-comparison) that best meets your needs (Lite, Standard, or Enterprise).
 Each plan offers different levels of security, performance, and feature access.
-* Understand the basics.
-Take time to familiarize yourself with the [core concepts](/docs/cis?group=concepts) of CIS so that you can configure it effectively.
+* Familiarize yourself with [CIS core concepts](/docs/cis?group=concepts) and terminology to better understand the configuration steps.

 It is recommended that you use Google Chrome when working with {{site.data.keyword.cis_short_notm}}.
 {: tip}